 As described by Father Cagnolo, the joints, (corners) of the human body are massaged with paste made with earth taken from the four corners of the house.
 As we have explained in another post, the Nyumba is a container of the Gikuyu Soul.
 The center is the navel.
 In India this idea of harmonic correspondence with the house is practiced through the vastupurusha mandala.
 Similarly in China the concept of Feng Shui is a science of harmonious correspondences, a concept also echoed in the Gothic cathedrals layout based upon the ‘anatomy’ of Christ on the cross, or spirit embedded in matter.

 Today, the modern Gikuyu house is no longer a shrine and is devoid of rituals that sought to harmonise and adjust the mind, body and Soul.
 The internal plan of the modern house is akin to packaging meant for the supermarket.
 Its production as a product is no different from industrial production of the package just as one revered father of modern architecture put it: “The house is a machine to live in”.
 The disharmonious relationships and dis-ease so common in the modern family can be traced to the lack of resonance of the human soul and the Soul of the house.
+The Nyumba has been desacrarized and made into a mere nyumba.
 The centre can no longer hold.
 Things Fall Apart.